The structure of a minimal $n$-chart with two crossings II: Neighbourhoods of $\Gamma_1\cup\Gamma_{n-1}$: Introduction

 \right. $ \end{enumerate}

-\begin{thm} Let $\Gamma$ be a minimal chart, and $m$ a label of the chart.
-Then any simple IO-tangle $(\Gamma\cap D,D)$ of label $m$ has an elementary IO-tangle decomposition. \end{thm}
+\begin{theorem} \LABEL{StIITheorem3} Let $\Gamma$ be a minimal chart, and $m$ a label of the chart.
+Then any simple IO-tangle $(\Gamma\cap D,D)$ of label $m$ has an elementary IO-tangle decomposition. \end{theorem}

 Let $\Gamma$ be a chart.
-If an edge is oriented from a vertex $v_1$ to a vertex $v_2$, then edge is said to be {\it inward} at the vertex $v_2$, or {\it outward} at the vertex $v_1$.
+If an edge is oriented from a vertex $v_1$ to a vertex $v_2$, then edge is said to be {\it inward} at the vertex $v_2$, also {\it outward} at the vertex $v_1$.

 Let $\Gamma$ be a chart, and $m$ a label of $\Gamma$.
-Let $k$ be a positive integer.
-A Type-I elementary IO-tangle $(\Gamma\cap D,D)$ of label $m$ with a boundary IO-arc pair $(L_I,L_O)$ is said to be of {\it Type-I$_k$} provided that (see Fig.~\ref{fig02}) \begin{enumerate} \item[(i)] there exists a disk $E$ containing all the white vertices in $D$ with $\partial E\subset\Gamma_m\cap D$, but Int~$E$ does not contain a white vertex, \item[(ii)] the closure of $\Gamma_m\cap (D-E)$ consists of two terminal edges $\tau_I,\tau_O$ and two arcs such that one of the two arcs is contained in an edge $e_I$ inward at a vertex in $\partial E$, and the other in an edge $e_O$ outward at a vertex in $\partial E$,
+Let $p$ be a positive integer.
+A Type-I elementary IO-tangle $(\Gamma\cap D,D)$ of label $m$ with a boundary IO-arc pair $(L_I,L_O)$ is said to be of {\it Type-I$_p$} provided that (see Fig.~\ref{fig03}) \begin{enumerate} \item[(i)] there exists a disk $E$ containing all the white vertices in $D$ with $\partial E\subset\Gamma_m\cap D$, but Int~$E$ does not contain a white vertex, \item[(ii)] the closure of $\Gamma_m\cap (D-E)$ consists of two terminal edges $\tau_I,\tau_O$ and two arcs such that one of the two arcs is contained in an edge $e_I$ inward at a white vertex in $\partial E$, and the other is contained in an edge $e_O$ outward at a white vertex in $\partial E$,

-\item[(iii)] $\partial E-(e_I\cup e_O)$ consists of two components $J_I',J_O'$ with $J_I'\cap \tau_I\neq\emptyset, J_O'\cap \tau_O\neq\emptyset$ such that each of $J_I'$ and $J_O'$ contains exactly $k$ white vertices, \item[(iv)] one of the two components of $J_I'-\tau_I$ does not contain a white vertex, and\\ one of the two components of $J_O'-\tau_O$ does not contain a white vertex. \end{enumerate}
+\item[(iii)] $\partial E-(e_I\cup e_O)$ consists of two components $J_I',J_O'$ with $J_I'\cap \tau_I\neq\emptyset, J_O'\cap \tau_O\neq\emptyset$ such that each of $J_I'$ and $J_O'$ contains exactly $p$ white vertices, \item[(iv)] one of the two components of $J_I'-\tau_I$ does not contain a white vertex, and\\ one of the two components of $J_O'-\tau_O$ does not contain a white vertex. \end{enumerate}

 The following theorem simplifies the structure of fundamental tangles for a 2-crossing minimal chart.